 “There are only four kinds of people in the world.
 Those who have been caregivers.
 Those who are currently caregivers.
 Those who will be caregivers, and those who will need a caregiver.” –Former First Lady Rosalynn Carter

-In a powerful public statement, former First Lady Rosalynn Carter, 95, and her family earlier today revealed that she is living with dementia.
-“The Carter family is sharing that former First Lady Rosalynn Carter has dementia,” the Carter Center’s statement reads.
+In May of 2023, in a powerful public statement, Carter and her family earlier shared that she was living with the disease: “The Carter family is sharing that former First Lady Rosalynn Carter has dementia,” the Carter Center’s statement read.
 “She continues to live happily at home with her husband, enjoying spring in Plains and visits with loved ones.”
-The announcement by the Carter Center comes just a few months months after the announcement that after it said that former president Jimmy Carter, 98, entered hospice care at the family’s home in Georgia.
+The announcement by the Carter Center comes just a few months months after the announcement that after it said that former president Jimmy Carter, 98, entered hospice care at the family’s home in Georgia.”

 “We hope sharing